WillJRoper/hoverscope/README.md

 - ✅ Does not track browsing history
 - ✅ Minimal permissions (storage only)
 - ✅ All data processing happens locally in your browser

+A full privacy statement can be found at [PRIVACY.md](https://github.com/nataliehogg/hoverscope/blob/main/PRIVACY.md).

 ## License